Model-independent mass determination of near-threshold states from short-range production: Conclusion

-\textit{Acknowledgments --} HWH was supported by Deutsche Forschungsge- meinschaft (DFG, German Research Foundation) under Project ID 279384907 – SFB 1245 and by the German Federal Ministry of Education and Research (BMBF) (Grant No. 05P24RDB).
+\textit{Acknowledgments.}~ HWH was supported by Deutsche Forschungsge- meinschaft (DFG, German Research Foundation) under Project ID 279384907 – SFB 1245 and by the German BMFTR (Grant No. 05P24RDB).
 UGM was supported by the Chinese Academy of Sciences (CAS) President’s International Fellowship Initiative (PIFI) (Grant No. 2025PD0022), by the MKW NRW under the funding code NW21-024-A, and by the Deutsche Forschungsgemeinschaft (DFG,German Research Foundation) as part of the CRC 1639 NuMeriQS – project no. 511713970, and by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (ERC AdG EXOTIC, grant agreement No. 101018170).